 Your doctors may be like mine – they have info about it on a faded handout that they intend to give to you, but cannot locate the paper before you leave the office.
 So, you may head home without learning the importance of magnesium for migraine.
 Or, you may leave the office with incomplete information about how to optimize this supplement.
-They might have mentioned taking it, but failed to suggest the best form magnesium or dosage.
+They might have mentioned taking it, but failed to suggest the best form of magnesium or range of magnesium dosage.

 As a registered dietitian with migraine, this is one of my favorite topics because people are hungry for information about non-pharmaceutical relief.
 There are many forms available on the market and some conflicting information about which is the best form of magnesium as well as how much someone with migraine should take.

 By the end of this article you will understand why magnesium is important to us, which is the best magnesium for migraine and typical suggested doses.
 I’ll also spend some time helping those who have had some trouble taking magnesium figure out alternatives.

 Many headache specialists know that magnesium is a head-friendly substance.
 They know it can often play a role in preventing migraine as well as treating an attack.

 While I was getting magnesium infused at Jefferson Headache Center a few years ago I asked how magnesium worked.
 The nurse practitioner said, “Magnesium for headache is just good.
 It’s a head-friendly substance.”
 Unsatisfied with that answer, I did a bit of research of my own.

 Magnesium plays a number of roles in migraine and its pain process.

 This important nutrient is literally involved in hundreds of chemical reactions in the body.
 Some biochemistry that may be related to helping prevent or treat migraine are:

 - Magnesium is thought to blunt pain signals by blocking transmission of pain in the nervous system.